Forgiveness and Christian Confusion...

 Some other things to think about in regard to this strange belief.

 If you cannot find Jesus teaching these things (and in truth he does not), or teaching things contrary (in truth he does), then perhaps it is time to let go of the religious system's teaching of propitiary, vicarious atonement?
 Jesus says that to enter the Kingdom of God, we must come as little children.
 How many little children that you know of can understand propitiary, vicarious atonement?
-Why not simply and sincerely ask God for mercy for our sins?
+Why not simply and sincerely ask God to please forgive us for our sins?

 The christian leaders will object to this simple truth by saying, "but God cannot be just if he simply forgives people's sin without payment".
 The question must be asked, why not?
 Where did Jesus teach that his Father must receive payment of some kind before granting forgiveness?
 Jesus not only did NOT teach that, he in fact taught the opposite (remember the story he taught above?).